rainbowkitty-sparkle/blog/_posts/2021-05-31-How to astral project.md

 ![Image](/images/phaseentrance.JPG){:.border}

-> __Examples of mixed techniques:__
+> ***Examples of mixed techniques:***

-> __Hand visualization: 1A, 3B, 2B, 2C__
+> _Hand visualization: 1A, 3B, 2B, 2C_

-> __Swimmer Technique: 3B, 5B, 5C__
+> _Swimmer Technique: 3B, 5B, 5C_

 Think about what you do repeatedly in your life on a daily basis.
 Pick something that is easy to visualize and recall in your head.
 If you play the piano frequently, try to imagine you are moving your fingers to press the keys without moving your muscles, recall the melody that is produced, the sensation of the sitting in the piano bench.
 This would be considered of a separation technique that is a hybrid of hearing and kinesthesia

-For example, I have a separation technique that involves a hybrid of kinesthesia and hearing.
+For example: I have my own separation technique that involves a hybrid of kinesthesia and hearing.
 I'd imagine myself pressing keys on my keyboard and clicking with my mouse visioning myself playing a video game that I enjoy.
 Eventually the sensations begin to feel so real and I end up in the Phase.

 ## How to know you're in the Phase?